Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Texans stats and trends

-- Houston is 3-2 against the spread and 2-3 overall when the team piles up more than 328.4 yards.
+- Houston is 3-2 against the spread and 2-3 overall when the team piles up over 328.4 yards.

 - The Texans have 22 turnovers this season, equal to the number of takeaways for the Titans.